GameCatCam/nodejs-README-generator/README.md

   ## Tests
   There are no tests for this project.

+  ## Credits
+  Starter code provided by EdX but significant portions other than that were done by me (Cameron Rawlins) with assistance from websites such as [The Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) or [The Inquirer Package Guide](https://www.npmjs.com/package/inquirer/v/8.2.4).

   ## Questions
   Q: What is your Github?
 A: My github is [GameCatCam](www.github.com/GameCatCam).\